patricianaui/Bowfin/README.md

 2. Go to [Betterstack](https://betterstack.com/) and create a free account.
 3. Click `Uptime` -> `Monitors` -> `Create Monitor`.
 4. Paste your Render URL into the `URL to monitor` field.
-5. Set the alert frequency to `every 5 minutes`.
+5. Set the `Check frequency` to `every 5 minutes`.
-6. Save the monitor.
+6. Click `Create monitor`.
 Betterstack will now ping your Flask interface constantly, tricking Render into staying awake 24/7 so your business radar never misses a lead!

 ---